luhbarbalho/luhbarbalho/README.md

-- 👋 Hi, I’m @luhbarbalho
+- 👋 Hi!
+I’m @luhbarbalho.
-- 👀 I’m interested in aestethic spaces
+- 👀 I’m interested in my dogs, my cat, learning about new technologies, aestethic spaces and boba tea.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript, Bootstrap and ReactJS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on my linkedIn page - https://www.linkedin.com/in/luizabarbalho-548718b6/

 <!---
 luhbarbalho/luhbarbalho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.